Sound of Christmas

 Sound of Christmas is an album of Christmas music by the Ramsey Lewis Trio, recorded in 1961 and released on the Argo label.
-The album rose to No. 8 on the Billboard Christmas LPs chart.
+The album peaked at No. 8 on the Billboard Christmas LPs chart.
 Lewis recorded a second seasonal album, More Sounds of Christmas, in 1964.

 Reception

-AllMusic stated: "This is a pleasing, if rather brief (29 minutes) Christmas jazz album that was originally quite popular... fun and melodic, if not all that unique".
+Scott Yanow of AllMusic stated: "This is a pleasing, if rather brief (29 minutes) Christmas jazz album that was originally quite popular... fun and melodic, if not all that unique".